adamcesco/Unofficial-Scrabble-Library/README.md

 I have optimized my solution to meet my personal goal of needing less than 2 seconds for all playable move generation.
 I am very happy to have met this goal, but I am still looking for ways to optimize this solution further.
 I am constantly trying to optimize/improve the logic within my program, and I am investigating the potential use of a database to handle queries for board/rack related pre-computed information.

 Another main way of increasing this solution's speed would be to implement a DAWG, a GADDAG, or a custom data structure of similar nature.
 I want to explore creativity within this field, so I plan to implement a custom data structure.
 I am drafting the logic and use-case map for an improved CADS data structure.
-This new approach would feature a DAWG-based CADS system that would dramatically reduce the amount of characters traversed over throughout computation.
+This new approach would feature a DAWG-based CADS object that would dramatically reduce the amount of characters traversed over throughout move-computation.

 ## Road Map / To-Do List